cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpactivatestandby.md

 - Stops the synchronization process (`walreceiver`) on the standby coordinator
 - Updates the system catalog tables of the standby coordinator using the logs
 - Activates the standby coordinator to be the new active coordinator for the system
-- Restarts the Greenplum Database system with the new coordinator host
+- Restarts the Cloudberry Database system with the new coordinator host

-A backup, standby Greenplum coordinator host serves as a 'warm standby' in the event of the primary Greenplum coordinator host becoming non-operational.
+A backup, standby Cloudberry coordinator host serves as a 'warm standby' in the event of the primary Cloudberry coordinator host becoming non-operational.
 The standby coordinator is kept up to date by transaction log replication processes (the `walsender` and `walreceiver`), which run on the primary coordinator and standby coordinator hosts and keep the data between the primary and standby coordinator hosts synchronized.

 If the primary coordinator fails, the log replication process is shutdown, and the standby coordinator can be activated in its place by using the `gpactivatestandby` utility.
-Upon activation of the standby coordinator, the replicated logs are used to reconstruct the state of the Greenplum coordinator host at the time of the last successfully committed transaction.
+Upon activation of the standby coordinator, the replicated logs are used to reconstruct the state of the Cloudberry coordinator host at the time of the last successfully committed transaction.

 In order to use `gpactivatestandby` to activate a new primary coordinator host, the coordinator host that was previously serving as the primary coordinator cannot be running.
 The utility checks for a `postmaster.pid` file in the data directory of the deactivated coordinator host, and if it finds it there, it will assume the old coordinator host is still active.
 In some cases, you may need to remove the `postmaster.pid` file from the deactivated coordinator host data directory before running `gpactivatestandby` (for example, if the deactivated coordinator host process was terminated unexpectedly).